When sending messages to patients you can either manually type a message, or pick one from a list.

 Attaching images and documents

-You can also attach images and documents to your messages by clicking this button on the left.
+You can also attach images and documents to your messages by selecting the 'Add attachment' button on the left.
 Only png, jpg, jpeg, and pdf files can be attached allowed with a maximum file size of 5mb.

 What do patients see when you send them a manually typed message?